openhwgroup/cva6/README.md

 - There is no end of test signaling at the moment.
 You are supposed to kill the simulation when sufficiently long run.
 - You need to use the modified Spike version in the `tb` subdirectory.
 - The RTC clock needs to be sufficiently slow (e.g.: 32 kHz seems to work).
 This is needed as otherwise there will be a difference when reading the `mtime` register as the RTL simulation takes more time to propagate the information through the system.
 - All traps except memory traps need to zero the `tval` register.
-There is a switch you can set in `ariane_pkg`.
+There is a switch you can set in `cva6_pkg`.
 - `mcycle` needs to be incremented with `instret` to be similar to the performance counters found in Spike (IPC = 1) -->